DaetwylerStephan/multi-scale-image-analysis/docs/HopkinsStatistics.rst

 ==============================

 Next, a Matlab script enables calculation of the Hopkins statistic.
-It requires a list of position of real macrophage positions in an Excel file (t0000.xlsx) and an image with a binary mask for the volume to simulate random positions (fishvolume_t00000.tif).
+It requires a list of position of real macrophage positions in an Excel file (macrophagePositionFile_t00000.xlsx) from the :ref:`low-resolution segmentation <lowressegmentation>`. and an image with a binary mask for the volume wherein random positions are simulated (fishvolume_t00000.tif).

 .. code-block:: none